 But what if the owner says, “I was on my way to retrieve our Wet Floor sign out of the back and while I was back there the Plaintiff fell.”
 That is a much harder case!
 There are many factors a jury would want to know before they could determine who was at fault.
 For example, how long was the floor wet before the owner went to get the sign?
 How long did it take the owner to get the sign?
 Did he go and come back immediately, or did he do some other business in the back not thinking anyone would slip in the interim?
 Could the owner have stationed another employee at the front to warn people of the slippery floor while he went to get the sign?
 Was a mat available?
 Was it wet and slippery from rain or from an employee spilling a bottle of oil on the floor?
 A lot of questions need to be answered to determine whether the Wet Floor sign would have even made a difference!

 As personal injury attorney’s who handle premises liability cases, those cases cover any accident where the victim is hurt because they came across an unsafe condition underfoot, and they fell.
 Maybe they stumbled, overextended or twisted wrong and herniated a disc in their back.
 Or maybe they fell to the ground.
 Maybe a natural condition caused the slip or maybe it was a man-made obstruction in the walkway.
 Many people fall from spilled food or liquid, others fall on cracked sidewalks, or when they don’t see an object on the stairs.
-Of course ice and snow cause people to fall all the time.
-But stores are responsible for keeping their walk ways safe for patrons.
+Of course, ice and snow cause people to fall all the time.
+But stores are responsible for keeping their walkways safe for patrons.
 Those are viable lawsuits in northern cities like Boston, Massachusetts.
-Another large fall causing defect are broken floor tiles and uneven steps.
-There are also less obvious causes like handrails which move or come away from the wall, lighting that is too dim to create a safe pathway or commercial areas where the elevation changes and no warning is present.
+Other large falls causing defect are broken floor tiles and uneven steps.
+There are also less obvious causes like handrails that move or come away from the wall, lighting that is too dim to create a safe pathway, or commercial areas where the elevation changes and no warning is present.